oahull0112/oahull0112.github.io/docs/Documentation/Applications/applications_template.md

 # Template for an Application Page

 Write a brief description of the program here.
-Include a link to the program's website homepage, e.g. [NREL](https://www.nrel.gov/).
+Include a link to the program's website homepage.

 ## Getting Started